practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 infrastructure automation projects.

-In this article, we'll explore realistic code that handles various system automation tasks, and discuss what benefits an automated approach has over doing things the old-fashioned way.
-We'll also see first-hand what it means to treat "infrastructure as code", and what the implications of that are.
+In this article, we'll explore realistic code that handles various system automation tasks, and discuss what benefits the automated approach has over doing things the old-fashioned way.
+We'll also see first-hand what it means to treat "infrastructure as code", and the impact it has on building maintainable systems.

 ## Prologue: Why does infrastructure automation matter?

-Two massive systems have been built to facilitate infrastructure automation in Ruby (Puppet and Chef), both of which have entire open-source ecosystems supporting them.
+Two massive infrastructure automation systems have been built in Ruby ([Puppet][puppet] and [Chef][chef]), both of which have entire open-source ecosystems supporting them.
 But because these frameworks were built by and for system administrators, infrastructure automation is often viewed as a specialized skillset by Ruby programmers, rather than something that everyone should learn.
 This is probably an incorrect viewpoint, but it is one that is easy to hold without realizing the consequences.

-Speaking from my own experiences, I always assumed that infrastructure automation was a problem that mattered mostly for large-scale public web applications, internet service providers, and very complicated enterprise projects.
+Speaking from my own experiences, I had always assumed that infrastructure automation was a problem that mattered mostly for large-scale public web applications, internet service providers, and very complicated enterprise projects.
 In those kinds of environments, the cost of manually setting up servers would obviously be high enough to justify using a sophisticated automation framework.
-But because I never encountered those scenarios in my own work, I was content to do things the old-fasioned way: reading lots of "works for me" instructions from blog posts, manually typing commands on the console, and swearing loudly whenever I broke something.
+But because I never encountered those scenarios in my own work, I was content to do things the old-fashioned way: reading lots of "works for me" instructions from blog posts, manually typing commands on the console, and swearing loudly whenever I broke something.
 For things that really matter or tasks that seemed too tough for me to do on my own, I'd find someone else to take care of it for me.

-The fundamental problem was that I had always focused on the fact that my system-administration related pain wasn't enough for me to worry about learning a whole new of doing things.
-In making that assumption, I missed the fact that infrastructure automation has other benefits beyond eliminating the costs of doing repetitive and error-prone manual configuration work.
+The fundamental problem was that my system-administration related pain wasn't severe enough to motivate me to learn a whole new of doing things.
+Because
+I never got curious enough about the topic, I didn't realize that infrastructure automation has other benefits beyond eliminating the costs of doing repetitive and error-prone manual configuration work.
 In particular, I vastly underestimated the value of treating "infrastructure as code", especially as it relates to creating systems that are abstract, modular,